mnblanco/R4DSSolution/_build/tidy.md

 #> 6 China        2000 213766 1280428583
 ```

-In `table2`, each row is country, year , variable ("cases", "population") combination, and there is a `count` variable with the numeric value of the combination.
+Each row in `table2` is country, year, type ("cases", "population") combination, and there is a `count` variable with the numeric value of the combination.

 ```r
 table2